-Daniel J. Schroeder is an attorney and principal with the law firm of Neumiller & Beardslee.
+Daniel J. Schroeder is an Of Counsel attorney with the law firm of Neumiller & Beardslee..
 His practice focuses on public agency, special districts and employment law, judicial foreclosures, and eminent domain and inverse condemnation.
 Mr. Schroeder primarily represents public agencies, municipalities, and businesses.

 Mr. Schroeder is a member of the State Bar of California and served as the President of the San Joaquin County Bar Association in 1998.
 From 2003-2004, he served as the President of the North Stockton Rotary Club.
 He served as the President of the Greater Stockton Chamber of Commerce in 2004-2005 and served as a Co-Chair of its Government Relations Council from 2002-2010.
 Mr. Schroeder is also a past member of the Board of Directors and Executive Committee of the Downtown Stockton Alliance, and a past member of the Board of Directors for the Women’s Center of San Joaquin.
 He also served as Chairman and member of Delta College Measure “L” Citizen’s Oversight Committee from 2004-2009.
 Mr. Schroeder served as the Chairman and a member of the Board of Directors of the San Joaquin County Workforce Investment Board from 2000-2018.